bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DataTransmissionUnitType_33Z4KU$Gv1RhPZvo_1CDMa/Documentation.md

-Indicate the type of data transmission unit (outdoor).
+Indicates the type of the data transmission unit (outdoor).